smavrakis/CheckoutPaymentGateway/README.md

 # Notes
 I did not have enough time to polish the app.
 It's obviously not production ready, but I hope it will be enough for this assignment.
-There are many things that need to be improved, like the unit tests.
+There are many things that need to be improved, like the unit tests, and additions that need to be made like adding TLS support.
 I've written my thoughts and things that I would change if I had more time in the code.
 The biggest concern is handling the credit card information.
 That should be the first thing to update, along with using proper storage instead of SqlLite in-memory.